dillonpan/hacker-news-posts/README.md

 import csv
 ```
 # The Hacker News data set:
 First we open the file and assign it to a variable(opened_file).
 Afterwards, we can use the Reader function within the CSV package to appoint the file as a CSV.
+We can then assign the CSV as a list of rows and seperate the first row (the column headers) from the rest of the data.
 Lastly, we can just close the the open() link.

 Note: If you run into an error named UnicodeDecodeError, add encoding="utf8" to the open() function.
 Example: open('HN_posts_year_to_Sep_26_2016.csv','r', encoding='utf8')